mlflow/mlflow/ISSUE_TRIAGE.rst

 integrations.
 As a principle, we aim to have the minimal set of labels needed to help route issues and PRs to appropriate contributors.
 For example, ``language/python`` is unnecessary as most PRs will involve python code, and so we don't need specific people to take a look at that PR.
-However, ``language/java`` and ``language/r`` make sense to have as the clients in these languages are differ from the python client and aren't maintained by many people.
-As with process lables, we take inspiration from kubernetes on naming conventions.
+However, ``language/java`` and ``language/r`` make sense to have, as the clients in these languages are differ from the python client and aren't maintained by many people.
+As with process labels, we take inspiration from Kubernetes on naming conventions.

 Components
 """"""""